matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_access.md

 The `contracts` section defines the level of access available to specific contracts and their functions.
 If a contract is not included here, or a function not defined, it can only be accessed via the standard RPC API.

+Note that contracts can only be deployed via the standard RPC API.

 #### Defining Methods